-General Fund - This is the general operating fund of the House of Representatives.
-It is used to account for all financial resources, except those required to be accounted for in another fund.

-Special Fund - This is the fund used to account for all transactions with special assignment resolution.
+- General Fund This is the general operating fund of the House of Representatives.
+It is used to account for all financial resources, except those required to be accounted for in another fund. - Special Fund This is the fund used to account for all transactions with special assignment resolution. - Coronavirus State and Local Fiscal Recovery Fund fund used to account for, and report revenue sources of the Coronavirus State and Local Fiscal Recovery Funds received from the U.S. Department of the Treasury to provide resources to respond to the Covid-19 public health emergency and its economic impacts.